wweiss/aws-serverless-sns-email-forms/README.md

     ii.
 The reCaptcha token, if enabled, is verified.

     iii.
-Finally, the JSON  schema specified by the payload is loaded from S3 used to verify the form fields are valid.
+Finally, the JSON  schema specified by the payload is loaded from S3 and used to verify the form fields are valid.

 4. If validation fails, an error is returned.